Consider a two-dimensional, plane stress problem involving a long rectangular beam subjected to uniform tensile forces at both ends, as shown below.

 From this expression, the stress components become

-Applying the boundary condition
+Applying the boundary condition at gives

 All boundary conditions are identically satisfied, and this uniform field represents a state of uniaxial tension.